MultiSafepay/docs/content/integrations/prestashop.md

 To change the flow you are using, follow these steps:

-1. Sign in to your PrestaShop 1.7 backend.
+1. Sign in to your  PrestaShop Back Office.
 2. Go to **MultiSafepay** > **General settings** tab.
 3. In the **Create order before payment** field, select the flow.
 4. Click **Save**.